Gbagecol/261-Grading/README.txt

 RUBRIC FILE
 --------------------

-If for some reason you don't want to use the rubric files I upload to this repo, you can create your own rubric file using the criteria from the instructor's rubric sent via email.
-The rubric file must be formatted as
+If for some reason you don't want to use the rubric files I send, you can create your own rubric file using the criteria from the instructor's rubric sent via email.
+The rubric file must be formatted as follows:
-follows:

 Line 1 is the total points that can be earned for the assignment, usually 30.
 This total does not include possible extra credit, which the script will take